wileyadvanced/onestack_demo/OneStack-Deploy/README.md

-# Nexus 2025 - Modern Web Application
+# The Wizard Search App

 A cutting-edge Node.js web application featuring Material Design and a futuristic 2025 aesthetic.
 Built with modern web technologies and design principles.